pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/split-temporary-variable.md

 Go to "|||double primaryAcceleration"

-#|en| In addition, we declare it as <code>final</code> in order to guarantee that a value is assigned to it only once.
+#|en| In addition, we declare it as `final` in order to guarantee that a value is assigned to it only once.

 Print "final "